kevindelord/DKDBManager/README.md

 			// Starting this point your database is ready to use.
 			// You can now create any object you could need.
 		}

-The second method is required to tell the manager which models should be proceed when deleting deprecated or loging entities.

-		+ (NSArray *)entities {
-			// Simply return an array of class names as strings. return @[NSStringFromClass(Plane.class),
-		             NSStringFromClass(Pilot.class),
-		             NSStringFromClass(Passenger.class)];
-		}
 	@end

 ### Configuration

 Of course you can also configure how the manager will react on execution.
-Add the following lines before calling `setupDatabaseWithName` inside the `setup` method:
+Add the following lines before calling `setupDatabaseWithName:` inside the `setup` method:

 Enable the log or not. *default NO*